AWADREE/Sound-Sanity-Audio-Display-Router/README.md

 4. **Test the Setup**: Move a window between monitors and verify audio follows correctly

 _This one-time setup ensures Sound Sanity knows which audio device belongs to each monitor._
+**Note**: The Settings window includes a theme toggle button to switch between Light and Dark modes for better visual comfort.
 ---

 ## 📋 Main Features